AmrElsayyad/makefile-tutorial/README.md

 # Makefile Tutorial

 This tutorial provides a step-by-step guide that covers the basics of _makefiles_.
-I built the tutorial on top of the [Makefile Tutorial By Example](https://makefiletutorial.com/) created by [Chase Lambert](https://github.com/theicfire), with additional information from the [GNU Make Manual](https://www.gnu.org/software/make/manual/html_node/index.html) to add some clarifications.
+It was built on top of the [Makefile Tutorial By Example](https://makefiletutorial.com/), created by [Chase Lambert](https://github.com/theicfire), and the [GNU Make Manual](https://www.gnu.org/software/make/manual/html_node/index.html).
 The examples are available in separate folders.
 Each folder has a _makefile_ containing code discussed in a README file.
 In the end, you'll see how various topics work together in an example project (see [Makefile Cookbook](https://github.com/AmrElsayyad/makefile-tutorial/tree/main/Makefile%20Cookbook)).

 ## Prerequisites